-I have this term, Hare Christian?
+I have this term, "hare Christian"?
 It's a way of saying two things at once.
 Hare Krishna, but philosophically focused on this one particular story, the Christmas story.

 The Last Temptation of Christ - Satan